 Viacom: Fiscal 4Q Earnings Snapshot

-NEW YORK (AP) — Viacom Inc. (VIA) on Friday reported fiscal fourth-quarter net income of $394 million.
+NEW YORK (AP) _ Viacom Inc. (VIAB) on Friday reported fiscal fourth-quarter earnings of $394 million.

-On a per-share basis, the New York-based company said it had profit of 98 cents.
+On a per-share basis, the New York-based company said it had net income of 98 cents.
 Earnings, adjusted for one-time gains and costs, were 99 cents per share.

+The results surpassed Wall Street expectations.
+The average estimate of nine analysts surveyed by Zacks Investment Research was for earnings of 95 cents per share.

-The owner of Nickelodeon, MTV, Comedy Central and Paramount Pictures posted revenue of $3.49 billion in the period.
+The owner of Nickelodeon, MTV, Comedy Central and Paramount Pictures posted revenue of $3.49 billion in the period, which also beat Street forecasts.
+Six analysts surveyed by Zacks expected $3.34 billion.

 For the year, the company reported profit of $1.72 billion, or $4.27 per share.
 Revenue was reported as $12.94 billion.

-Viacom shares have increased almost 4 percent since the beginning of the year.
-The stock has increased 18 percent in the last 12 months.
+Viacom shares have climbed slightly more than 3 percent since the beginning of the year, while the Standard & Poor's 500 index has risen 2 percent.
+The stock has increased 29 percent in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on VIA at https://www.zacks.com/ap/VIA
+Access a Zacks stock report on VIAB at https://www.zacks.com/ap/VIAB